top of page

 By bringing together different types of transport, mobility hub schemes provide a focal point for communities to access useful facilities, shared mobility and local information.

-Mobility hubs play a key role in realising Bristol City Council’s vision of creating a well-connected city that enables people to move around efficiently with increased transport options that are accessible and inclusive, while also helping achieve net zero by 2030.
+Bristol City Council has a vision of creating a well-connected city that enables people to move around efficiently with increased transport options that are accessible and inclusive, while also helping achieve net zero by 2030.

 • Delivering a consistent mobility hub design